Job 16:1 Then Job answered and said,

 Gal 5:21 Envying's, murders, drunkenness, revellings, and such like: of the which I tell you before, as I have also told you in time past, that they which do such things shall not inherit the kingdom of God.

 When you look inside yourself-be honest, do you find any of the things above, working in you?
 I don't need, or want an answer-but you will answer to God one day about it.
-It's your choice, go to Him in repentance, and ask for His help to change-or an eternity in hell when your life is over here.
-The teachings I've given, is to get some to wake up, and choose to repent, and turn to the Lord.
-If not, no one will be able to say they were never warned.
+It's your choice, go to Him in repentance, and ask for His help to change-or face a coming eternity in hell when your life is over here.

 In these last days, the difficulties are going to increase.
 But, the word of God remains the same-it has the answers to every situation and every problem we face.
-It's up to us to decide whether we will follow those in the world-and the increasing sin, hostility, and brutality; or allow the word of God to be our foundation for living.
+It's up to us to decide whether we will follow those in the world; or allow the word of God to be our foundation for living.

 Rom 3:3 For what if some did not believe? shall their unbelief make the faith of God without effect?